We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The Ember mug (10 oz.) is made of reinforced stainless steel and coated with a white ceramic.
 It comes with a matching coaster that acts as a charger—the cup holds a charge for about an hour—and has a built-in LED light to notify you when your drink is at the optimal temperature or running low on batteries.
 The LED light even has color options for multiple users or drinks.

-Unlike the brand's previous product—the Ember Travel Mug, which has an adjustable dial on the bottom of the device—the new mug connects to your smartphone or Apple Watch to adjust the temperature.
+Unlike the brand’s previous product—the Ember Travel Mug, which has an adjustable dial on the bottom of the device—the new mug connects to your smartphone or Apple Watch to adjust the temperature.
 It senses when there is no liquid inside, puts itself into sleep mode when not being used, and then uses a three-axis accelerometer to recognize movement and wake the mug back up.
-The mug is $80 and can be purchased on Amazon or in most Starbucks throughout the United States and Canada.

 I understand that not everybody cares to download an app to ensure the optimal temperature for their coffee.
 But if you’re a person who really enjoy coffee, it’s worth it.